soc/soc.me/_articles/language-design/lessons-from-trying-to-fix-a-language-and-failing.md

   - hide fields, use values, variables, methods
   - focus on evaluation: on init, on call, lazy, ...
 - separate static/non-static: object / class
-- disentangle "cannot be overridden" and "cannot be changed"
+- disentangle "cannot be overridden" and "cannot be changed" like in Scala
-- @hidden for @tailrec
+- @hidden accumulator args for @tailrec
 - Nothing because of control flow (see Java static initializer)
 - methods vs. functions:
   - named/positional vs. positional parameters